ibm-js/delite/docs/focus.md

 Call `focus.on("widget-blur", func)` or `focus.on("widget-focus", ...)` to monitor when
 when widgets become active/inactive.

-## delite-activate and delite-deactivate events
+## delite-activated and delite-deactivated events

-Also, if `delite/focus` is loaded, every widget will emit a non-bubbling `delite-activate` event when it becomes activate (i.e. when it or logical descendant widget is focused or touched), and a non-bubbling `delite-deactivate` event when the opposite happens.
+Also, if `delite/focus` is loaded, every widget will emit a non-bubbling `delite-activated` event when it becomes activate (i.e. when it or logical descendant widget is focused or touched), and a non-bubbling `delite-deactivated` event when the opposite happens.